 Students should not take holidays in term-time.
 Course programmes are demanding and the time available to prepare for examinations and assessments is relatively short.
-In exceptional circumstances, students who require leave of absence during term time must complete an 'Absence Request Form' and send it to their Head of Year, along with a supporting letter from parents.
-The Director of Support for Learning will make the final decision as to whether such absences can be authorised.
+In exceptional circumstances, such as to compete in international sport, students who require leave of absence during term time must complete an 'Absence Request Form' and send it to their Head of Year, along with a supporting letter from parents/ carers.
+The Assistant Principal, Support for Learning, will make the final decision as to whether such absences can be authorised.

-Please note that all first year students will be expected to return to College in mid-June (after their end of year examinations) to begin Year 13 work.
+Please note that all first-year students will be expected to return to college in mid-June (after their end of year examinations) to begin Year 13 work.
 It is a condition of progression into Year 13 that students attend these lessons and satisfactorily complete the work.

-Smoking
+Smoking and Vaping

-Students are strongly encouraged not to smoke as it is very harmful to health.
-Smoking is only permitted in the defined external area of the College between the Learning Resource Centre and the field.
-Smoking is not permitted in any other part of the College.
+Students are strongly encouraged not to smoke or vape as it is very harmful to health.
+Smoking or vaping is only permitted in the defined external area of the College between the Learning Resource Centre and the field.
+Smoking or vaping is not permitted in any other part of the College and any contravention of this rule will result in disciplinary action.